owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

  sudo -u www-data php occ dav:create-calendar molly mollycal

 Molly will immediately see these on her Calendar and Contacts pages.

-In 9.0, the CalDAV server has been integrated into core.
 Your existing calendars and contacts should migrate automatically when you upgrade.
 If something goes wrong you can try a manual migration.
 First delete any partially-migrated calendars or address books.